DadiAnas/AI-Chatbot-FlaskServer/README.md

 # Python: AI-CHATBOT-SERVER

-An AI chatbot server, which easily deployed to Heroku: [heroku Server](https://ai-chatbot-server.herokuapp.com/).
+An AI chatbot server, which easily deployed to Heroku.

 ## Running Locally